TibbeD/gfn-unlocker/README.md

 (end of the copyright and permission notice)

-#### copyright that I have:
-the copyright I have on my edits is [GPL](https://opensource.org/licenses/GPL-3.0).
-The GPL license doesn't apply to any media (at this moment only the icon) in this repository!
 #### things you should know
   - GPL is less permissive than MIT in all areas, so you only need to pay attention to the GPL license.
 Unlike MIT, GPL requires derivative works to have the same license.
 So pay attention to that.
   - GPL doesn't apply to the icon, I think you can probably use it though, I didn't trademark it and images of simple geometry are in many jurisdictions not eligible for copyright.
 I think the US is included in the country's where the icon is below the minimum threshold of originality for copyright protection.
 So it's probably not mandatory, but I would still like it if people who want to use it would ask for permission first.